Microsoft and unions

-Microsoft recognizes 11 video game unions in the United States, representing 3,000 video game workers.
-Microsoft like other tech companies, has historically resisted unions and relied on temporary workers with lower pay and job security than regular employees.
+Microsoft recognizes 12 video game unions in the United States, representing 3,000 video game workers.
+Microsoft, like other tech companies, has historically resisted unions and relied on temporary workers with lower pay and job security than regular employees.
 This shift began in 2015 and accelerated in 2022 when Microsoft acquired Activision Blizzard.
 To expedite the approval process, Microsoft signed a labor neutrality agreement with Communications Workers of America.
 This agreement guarantees that Microsoft will not interfere with or oppose union organizing efforts.
 It applies to both of its video game subsidiaries, Activision Blizzard and ZeniMax Media.
 Other unionization efforts at TaxSaver Software and Lionbridge have been unsuccessful.

 Microsoft employees in the United States have been vocal in their opposition to military and ICE government contracts with Microsoft.
-Microsoft workers also showed transnational support for Chinese tech worker protesting the 996.icu overtime culture.
+Microsoft workers also showed transnational support for Chinese tech workers protesting the 996.icu overtime culture.

-Around the world, Microsoft and its subsidiaries have formed unions in Canada, Poland, Romania, South Korea and Sweden and formed works councils in Germany.
-Bethesda Game Studios employees unionized in Canada, and King video game developers in Sweden voted to form a "union club".
+Around the world, workers at Microsoft and its subsidiaries have formed unions in Canada, Czechia, Poland, Romania, South Korea and Sweden.
+Microsoft workers formed works councils in Germany.

+Australia

+Microsoft and the Australian Council of Trade Unions signed a voluntary framework agreement, codifying worker participation regarding the design and usage of artificial intelligence in the workplace.
+This partnership builds on previous memorandum of understandings regarding workplace protections and right to unionize, signed between Microsoft and Australian Services Union, Professionals Australia and the Shop Distributive and Allied Employees Association.